The ULTIMATE Hot Tub Set Up Guide for new owners

 An easy-to-use, healthy alternative mineral water purifier in liquid form.
 One bottle can last 4 – 6 months.
 Cleanwater Blue is odorless and will not cause red eyes or skin irritation.
 This sanitizing system frees you from the chore of frequent maintenance, as it requires testing and dosage only twice a month.

 Brominating Tablets provide excellent sanitizing for spas and hot tubs, without nearly the odor of chlorine.
 Bromine tablets are slow-dissolving for optimal use in warmer water.
 These tablets are placed in a floating dispenser which releases a metered amount of treatment into your spa as the water circulates.
+Testing is required once a week.
 Learn more about Bromine.

 The Nature2 spa purifier sits inside your spa filter cartridge.
 The unit sanitizes by releasing a small amount of minerals into the hot tub water during circulation and lasts for 4 months.
 If used with an oxidizer such as Oxy-Spa or Dichlor granular chlorine, Nature2 is an odorless system.